ward-tech-solutions/ward-flux-credobank/PHASES-2-3-COMPLETE.md

 - Harder to troubleshoot if issues
 - No gradual monitoring validation

-**Recommendation:** Deploy Phase 1 + 2 together, then Phase 3 after 1-2 weeks of monitoring
+**Recommendation:** Deploy all 3 phases together (all fully implemented) using unified deployment script

 ---